 Approximate Location: Hiiumaa is Estonia s second largest island.
 Together with its 200 islets, Kassari being the largest, the area of Hiiumaa is 1,023 km2.
 The shape of Hiiumaa resembles a cross, with Tahkuna in the north, Kopu Peninsula and Ristna in the west, Soru in the south, and Sarve in the east.
 There are numerous peninsulas, with Kopu and Tahkuna being the largest.
 Due to plenty of indentations, the coastline is quite long i approximately 365 km.
 There are numerous bays between the peninsulas.
 Among the counties of Estonia, Hiiumaa boasts the biggest percentage of forests i 67 of its area is covered with woods.
 The highest point is Tornimagi (68m above sea level).
 Hiiumaa s landscapes are varied, because the surface has risen from the sea at different times and development stages.
 The varied topography, surface, soils and maritime climate have led to the diversified vegetation i approximately 1,000 species of vascular plants grow here.
 Kaina Bay i Kassari Landscape Protection Area covers 5,652 ha, 915 ha of which lies beneath Kaina Bay.
 The values of the area are its juniper stands, old deciduous forests, well-managed wooded meadows, coastal meadows, shingle beach ridges, and the cape of Saaretirp.
 Kaina Bay, with the average depth of 0.5 m, is well-known for its stock of medicinal mud.
 There are 15 islets, several reed beds, and Hiiumaa s most important breeding and stop-over sites of waterfowl.
 192 species of birds stop or breed on the bay www.visitestonia.com/en/where-to-go/islands/

-We have 922 guests and 11 members online
+We have 209 guests and one member online